Darbara Singh (murderer): Modus operandi

 Singh lured his victims with sweets, samosas, sugarcane juice, and crackers.
 He took them to a secluded place, where he would attack the victim.
-In most cases, he slit their throat, and attempted to rape their dead bodies.
+In most cases, he slit their throat and attempted to rape their dead bodies.
 After his arrest, he said that he raped the dead bodies so that "there would be no shrieks of victims".

-His preferred time to kidnap the children was between 10 am and 12:30 pm, when most of migrant laborers were away in factories.
+His preferred time to kidnap the children was between 10 am and 12:30 pm when most of the migrant labourers were away in factories.

 After his arrest, he said that he was not drunk at the time of committing crimes, but afterwards, "celebrated almost each of the killings with liquor and good food".